anujkushwa/Hunar-Intern/README.md

 # Website Project

-This repository contains a website built using HTML and CSS.
+This repository contains a website built using HTML, CSS and javaScipt.
 The website includes multiple pages showcasing my skills and projects, making it a great portfolio example.

 ## 📄 Pages Included